Bright Heralded Single-Photon Source Saturating Theoretical Single-photon Purity: Methods

-where the subscription 1 refers to the detector of the heralding side, and 2,3 refers to the two detectors of the heralded side.
-Note that the measurements between the heralding side and the heralded side are independent, thus operators $\hat{a}_{1}$ and $\hat{a}_{2,3}$ are commutative.
-Therefore, $g_h^{(2)}(0)$ can be rewritten as
+where the subscriptions denote the detectors at the heralding (1) or heralded (2,3) side.
+As measurements between the heralding side and the heralded are independent, operators $\hat{a}_{1}$ and $\hat{a}_{2,3}$ are mutually commutative.
+Therefore, $g_\text{h}^{(2)}(0)$ can be rewritten as

-where $\hat{n}$ represents the photon number operator, the angle brackets represent the expected value, and the subscriptions s and i refer to the signal photons used for heralding and the idler photons being heralded, respectively.
+where $\hat{n}$ represents the photon number operator, the angle brackets represent the expected value, and the subscriptions $s$ and $i$ refer to the signal photons used for heralding and the idler photons being heralded, respectively.

 Due to the simultaneity of photon pairs generated through SFWM, the photon pair state can be written as~\cite{signoriniOnchipHeraldedSingle2020}

 where $P(n)$ is the probability of generating n photon pairs per pulse.